 Current Colorado RN license

-Current BLS certification from American Heart Association required within 30 days
+Current BLS certification from American Heart Association required within 30 days of hire

 Additional certifications may be required (refer to facility addendum(s)

 Assess patient's physical, psychosocial, cultural and spiritual needs through observation, interview, review of medical records & clinical data.
 Evaluates patient's response and intervenes to ensure optimal patient outcome.